lineality/definition_behavior_studies/README.md

 We can manage Alignment (with reality) vs. Misalignment (with reality) or disconnection (from reality) including:
 - default drift away from alignment (often indefinately invisible) and
 - erroneous default diagnostics and strategies (such as seeking out system-shocks)
-- We can learn to distinguish between a reality based on data and "super-signals" representing personal attractions, predilections, and perception-distortions.
+- We can learn to distinguish between a reality based on data and
 - We can distinguish and make judgements between instrumentalist and realist interpretations and goals.

+We can model and learn to navigate known biases in signals and perception:
+- We can be aware of, be vigilant about, and manage known "supernormal-stimulus" (sometimes called "super-signals") or representing personal attractions, predilections, and perception-distortions: en.wikipedia.org/wiki/Supernormal_stimulus
+- We can be aware of hard-coded supernormal-stimulus in basic categories such as 'over-representing' attraction and 'under-representing' aversion (classic Tinbergen studies of note include Goose vs. Hawk (aversion), Herring gull beak spots (developmental attraction), and songbird egg color patterns.)

+We can model and learn to navigate ways that perception-abstraction changes or impacts the subject being observed adding a distorting bias into collected observation-data:
+- We can study the known effects and patterns of abstraction from actions of perception.
+- We can use indirect means to model unabstracted systems.
+- We can study and improve understanding of standard ways that abstraction-bias shapes interpretation and the results of the distorted system feedback, including common default equilibria.
+- We can learn how systems can be 'hardened' against otherwise unperceived deleterious information-hygiene effects of mismanaged abstraction dynamics.

 We can communicate and coordinate in these areas and ways:
 We can communicate across participants, for example accomplishing coordination and coordinated decisions, for example using externalization of data.